 - B.A.
 Geography, Yarmouk University, 2001-2004 (GPA 90.2).

-Dr.RN Jawarneh continues to investigate the spatio-temporal patterns of land cover changes in marginal areas in the Middle East and evaluate the impacts of environment and institutional policies on land changes and consequently on sustainable development.
+Dr.R N Jawarneh continues to investigate the Spatio-temporal patterns of land cover changes in marginal areas in the Middle East and evaluate the impacts of environment and institutional policies on land changes and consequently on sustainable development.
 She also continues to model the past and future urban patterns in Jordan using well-known urban growth models such as SLEUTH.
 Recently, she developed the first-ever national land cover database for Jordan at 30-m resolution from remote sensing and different spatial ancillary data.
 This database represents the base maps for change detection studies, land degradation, carbon flux, and for many other research applications in land and natural resource management.
 For this achievement, she was awarded the Prestigious Award for Distinguished Research in the fields of humanities and national security by the Scientific Research Support Fund, the Ministry of Higher Education and Scientific Research, Jordan 20119.